jdiejim/pokedex-blog/README.md

 Here are some comments on the styles we added:

-* We are using display flex to take advantage of the wrap functionality since we are going to wrap all the PokeCell buttons inside.
+* We are using display flex to take advantage of the wrap functionality since we are going to wrapping all the PokeCell buttons inside.
 * We set the width to 50% to fill the left half of the app component
 * We also included overflow scroll because not all of the PokeCells are going to be displayed at once.

 Go back to App.js and import the PokeList component.

 To render our PokeList we are going to use another feature React gives us.
 All the components you want to render are placed as html tags.
-Place your PokeList component as a self closing html tag inside the parent element.
+Place your PokeList component as a self-closing html tag inside the parent element.
 Start your application and see the results.
 Cool right!

 ```javascript